 The Wilder is an Instagrammer’s dream come true.
 The hip bar has a Monaco meets Chateau Marmont feel.
 Juxtaposing old and new, The Wilder includes three rooms each with a distinct personality: a whimsical cocktail bar, a secluded outdoor terrace, and sophisticated event space.

 The cocktail ingredients vary from peacock feather garnish to pink Himalayan salt.
 Try the “Let’s Flamingle” for a fruity kick, or go for the “Blackjack” for a coffee-filled surprise.

 A unique concept, the Axe Throwing Society mixes nightlife with catharsis.
 Patrons can let out any anger they have in this indoor ax-throwing experience in Pompano Beach.

 For $20 per hour, you can hurl sharp blades at wooden targets for your own enjoyment.
 After you give it a shot, you can entertain yourself with TV, shuffleboard and more in the sports bar atmosphere.
 The space is also home to the only official World Axe Throwing League in South Florida.
 When it comes to nightlife, this spot is right on target.

 26. The Wreck Bar, Fort Lauderdale beach

 The end of our list of hidden gems really makes a splash.
-The Wreck Bar truly offers something so rare, you have to see it to believe it.
+The historic Wreck Bar truly offers something so rare, you have to see it to believe it.